 - Vortex Optics Viper HD Reviewed - How Good is This Spotting Scope?Vortex makes many great optics products.
 How good is the Viper HD spotter and what should you be aware of?
 Read this in-depth review to find out more.

 - A Target Shooter's Guide to Buying a Great Spotting ScopeYou've got tough choices to make when looking for a great target shooting scope and we'll help you - read this guide and check out these products before spending your money.

-- Review of Razor HD Spotting Scope by Vortex Optics We look at the strengths and weaknesses of one of the Vortex Optics' best known spotting scope line-ups: the Razor HD.
+- Review of Vortex Optics Razor HD Spotting Scope We look at the strengths and weaknesses of one of the Vortex Optics' best known spotting scope line-ups: the Razor HD.